 Seeing the three of them approach, Harry straightened from leaning against the wall.
 He turned to Pansy, giving her a knowing look.

 Pansy immediately sighed under her breath, clearly disregarding Briggs' previous advice.
 “Of course.
 It's you.”

-"I'm Head Auror.
-Who else were you expecting?" asked Harry cooly.
+“I'm Head Auror.
+Who else were you expecting?” asked Harry coolly.

 Pansy only rolled her eyes.
-At that, Harry jerked his head towards interrogation cell #4.
-"Take her in.
-Make sure she's locked in good."
+At that, Harry jerked his head toward interrogation cell #4.
+“Take her in.
+Make sure she's locked in good.”

 “Yes, sir,” both his Aurors answered obediently.

 Harry watched them haul the woman he had gone to Hogwarts with into the cell.
 He gladly watched them drop her into the chair behind a table, and they waved their wands.
 More gold bands shot out of their wands and wrapped themselves around her arms and legs, locking her tightly into the chair.
 Pansy gave out a loud and frustrated groan, banging her head against the back of the chair intentionally.